oracle-livelabs/apex/online-bookstore-app/17-enhance-ai-assistant/17-enhance-ai-assistant.md

     - Go to **App Builder > Online Bookstore > Shared Components > Automations > Index Book Cover With OCI Vision > Actions**, click the **edit icon** for **Invoke REST Data Source** and replace **#COMPARTMENT\_ID#** with your **COMPARTMENT\_ID** at two places in the query.

+10. Update the Razorpay Auth Credential:

+    - To create an Razorpay API Key, Refer to [Task 1: Create Web Credential](?lab=15-razorpay-payement-integration#Task1:CreateWebCredential) of [Lab 15: Razorpay Payment Gateway Integration](?lab=15-razorpay-payement-integration), following steps 1 to 4.

+    - Edit the Razorpay API details to match with your Razorpay API Key, Refer to [Task 1: Create Web Credential](?lab=15-razorpay-payement-integration#Task1:CreateWebCredential) of [Lab 15: Razorpay Payment Gateway Integration](?lab=15-razorpay-payement-integration), following steps 5 to 9.

-10. All set.
+11. All set.
 Now, run the application and see it in action!.

 ## Task 1: Create Multiple RAG Data Source